sodiboo/niri-flake/docs.md

 ## `programs.niri.settings.input.warp-mouse-to-focus`
+- type: `null or (submodule)`
+- default: `null`

-Whether to warp the mouse to the focused window when switching focus.
+Warp the mouse to the focused window when switching focus.

+Note that there is no way to set `enable = false;`.
+If any config file enables this, it cannot be disabled by a later file.

 ## `programs.niri.settings.input.warp-mouse-to-focus.enable`
-- type: `boolean`
+- type: `value true (singular enum)`
-- default: `false`
+- default: `true`

 ## `programs.niri.settings.input.warp-mouse-to-focus.mode`
-- type: `null or string`
+- type: `null or one of "center-xy", "center-xy-always"`
 - default: `null`

+By default, when `mode = null;`, if the mouse is outside of the focused window on the X axis, it will warp to the middle vertical line of the window.
+Likewise if it is outside the focused window on the Y axis, it will warp to the middle horizontal line.
+And, if it is outside the window's bounds on both axes, it will warp to the center of the window.

+When `mode = "center-xy";`, if the mouse is outside the window *at all*, it will warp on both axes to the very center of the window.

+When `mode = "center-xy-always";`, the mouse will always warp to the center of the focused window upon any focus change, even if the mouse was *already* inside the bounds of that window

+## `programs.niri.settings.input.focus-follows-mouse`
+- type: `null or (submodule)`
+- default: `null`

+Focus the window under the mouse when the mouse moves.

+Note that there is no way to set `enable = false;`.
+If any config file enables this, it cannot be disabled by a later file.

 ## `programs.niri.settings.input.focus-follows-mouse.enable`
-- type: `boolean`
+- type: `value true (singular enum)`
-- default: `false`
+- default: `true`

-Whether to focus the window under the mouse when the mouse moves.

 ## `programs.niri.settings.input.focus-follows-mouse.max-scroll-amount`
 - type: `null or string`
 - default: `null`

-The maximum proportion of the screen to scroll at a time
+The maximum proportion of the screen to scroll at a time (expressed in percent)

 ## `programs.niri.settings.input.workspace-auto-back-and-forth`